OPCFoundation/UA-.NETStandard-Samples/README.md

 # Official OPC UA .Net Standard Samples from the OPC Foundation

+## Help wanted!

+The samples in this repository are hosted by the OPC Foundation to keep the sample code available for the community.
+However, due to limited capacity at the OPC Foundation only bare minimum maintenance and support can be provided.
+The OPC Foundation counts on the community to improve and maintain the samples and to help with issues to keep this repository alive!

 ## Overview

 Sample Servers and Clients, including all required controls, for .NET Framework 4.6.2, .NET Core 2.0 and UWP.